Blog Post

 Prevention Tips:

 Maintain Cleanliness: Make sure to clean your home regularly.
-Cockroaches are attracted to food leftovers so make sure to keep an eye on your kitchen and sinks.
-Ensure that no crumbs or spills are left unattended.
+Cockroaches are attracted to food leftovers, so be sure to keep a close eye on your kitchen and sinks.

 Seal Entry Points: Check your home for cracks and crevices in windows and doors.
 Also, seal any openings and cracks in your wall to prevent cockroaches from entering.